-“When I die, the consciousness I carry will to black people.
-May they take the useful parts, the sweet meats of my feeling, and leave the rotten white parts alone.”
+“When I die, the consciousness I carry I will to blackpeople.
+May they pick me apart and take the useful parts, the sweet meat of my feelings.
+And leave the bitter bullshitrotten white parts alone.”

 What Amiri Baraka could not have predicted, when writing those lines, is that we are all inheriting his consciousness.
 We all carry his spark; we are all living in the world he fought and dreamed for.